 Deposit Photos also has a way for you to buy a package of credits to buy photos as you need them.
 Or you can sign up for a recurring monthly subscription.

-Believe me, your course will be a lot more enjoyable if you have pictures to go along with it.
+Believe me, your course will be a lot more enjoyable if you have photos and graphics to go along with it.
 These plans are affordable and worth the investment.

 #7 Feedback Forum